kyma-project/serverless/docs/user/07-70-function-specification.md

 Apart from these two default codes, you can define custom responses.
 Learn how to do that in Node.js and Python:

+By default, a failing Function simply throws an error to tell the Event Service to reinject the event at a later point.
+Such an HTTP-based Function returns the HTTP status code `500`.
+If you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

+Apart from these two default codes, you can define custom responses.
+Learn how to do that in Node.js and Python:

 <div tabs name="custom-http-response" group="function-specification">
 <details>
 <summary label="Node.js">